ct0381912/notes/README.md

 # 2024-02-02
 - Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
 This will help you to be more efficient and productive in your work.
 First, identify the most important tasks and prioritize them.
 Then, create a plan with deadlines and milestones for each task.
 Finally, use version control, comment your code, organize your files, stay up-to-date with technology, learn from others, practice good programming habits, such as commenting, documenting, testing, debugging, etc. Remember, programming is a continuous learning process, so be open to new ideas and techniques.

+# 2024-02-03
+- "Today's programming wisdom is to remember that code is read far more often than it's written.
+Always strive for clarity and maintainability in your work; write self-documenting code, use descriptive variable names, and embrace the power of comments when necessary.
+Keep it simple and modular, as tomorrow's you or your fellow developers will thank today's you for the thoughtful organization and structure."

+In addition, be mindful of the SOLID principles and follow best practices like DRY (Don't Repeat Yourself), KISS (Keep It Simple, Stupid), and YAGNI (You Aren't Gonna Need It).
+Continuously refactor your code for improvement and test early, test often to ensure robustness and resilience.
+Lastly, always stay curious and open to learning new technologies and techniques, for programming is an ever-evolving field."